 How Far Can You Ride On A Road Bike?

 Distances longer than 20 miles with a road bike will make you feel uncomfortable.
-But a road bike cyclist can often cover 55 to 60 kilometers per day.
+However, a road bike cyclist can often cover 55 to 60 kilometers daily.
 In order to understand the distance capability, you should count 40,000 kilometers (25,000 miles) as the total distance a road bike can go.

 Is It Harder To Pedal A Fat Tire Bike?
 5 Common Facts